-This is the Board of County Commissioners (BCC) transmittal staff report for the First Regular Cycle Amendment 2023-1-P-FLUE-1 to the Comprehensive Plan (CP).
-This amendment was heard by the Planning and Zoning Commission (PZC)/Local Planning Agency (LPA) at a transmittal public hearing on January 19, 2023.
+This is the Board of County Commissioners (BCC) transmittal public hearing staff report for the First Regular Cycle Amendment 2023-1-P-FLUE-1 to the Comprehensive Plan (CP), continued by the BCC on March 7, 2023, to April 11, 2023.
+The Planning and Zoning Commission (PZC)/Local Planning Agency (LPA) transmittal public hearing was held on January 19, 2023.

 Proposed Amendment 2023-1-P-FLUE-1 is a privately-initiated text amendment.
-Since this is the transmittal stage for this amendment, there will be a second round of public hearings for adoption after the Florida Department of Economic Opportunity (DEO) and other State agencies complete their review of the proposed amendment and provide comments, expected in April 2023.
-Adoption public hearings are tentatively scheduled before the LPA on April 20, 2023 and before the BCC in May 2023.
+Since this is the transmittal stage for this amendment, there will be a second round of public hearings for adoption after the Florida Department of Economic Opportunity (DEO) and other State agencies complete their review of the proposed amendment and provide comments, expected in May 2023.
+Adoption public hearings are tentatively scheduled before the LPA on June 15, 2023 and before the BCC in July 2023.

 Once the Regular Cycle amendment has been adopted by the BCC, it will become effective 31 days after DEO notifies the County that the plan amendment package is complete.
-This amendment is expected to become effective in June 2023, provided no challenges are brought forth for it.
+This amendment is expected to become effective in August 2023, provided no challenges are brought forth for it.